noahweasley/Node-User-Settings/README.md

 # Node User Settings

-### A simple promise based node settings library, but originally built to work with Electron.js.
+### A universal but simple node library to implement user settings, but originally built to work with Electron.js.
 Synchronous version of the API is also available.

 ## Installation and API Usage